How our struggle with mental decline began.

 Just like you.

-We recently moved from the US East Coast to the destination of our dreams — warm and sunny southern Arizona — surrounded by the things we love to do.
+We recently moved to the destination of our dreams — warm and sunny southern Arizona — surrounded by the things we love to do.

 Here we are hiking in the Grand Canyon.

-But if Pat kept getting worse, that would be difficult.
-Maybe impossible.
+But if Pat kept getting worse, living that life would be difficult.
+Probably impossible.

 Neither of us could understand it.